DanielOlivar/Discrete-Structures/README.md

-# Discrete Structures 📚
+# Discrete Structures Repository 📚

-Welcome to my Discrete Structures repository! 🎉 This repository contains materials related to the study of Discrete Structures, including labs, a project, and personal notes.
+Welcome to my Discrete Structures repository! 🎉 This repository contains materials related to the study of Discrete Structures, including labs, a project, personal notes, and homework.
 Here's the general structure of the content:

 ## Labs 🔬